willow-ahrens/Finch.jl/docs/src/internals.md

 ### Dangers

-This feature is experiment and could easily break.
-In particular, this feature assumes that the Finch compiler never produces code that it needs to use to produce the next bit of code without putting this analysis in the output.
-For example, we cannot
+This feature is experimental and could easily break.
+In particular, this feature assumes that the Finch compiler never produces code that is needed to produce the next bit of code without putting the required analysis in the program that is being compiled.
+For example, we cannot currently pause
 ```
-code = ctx(A)
+code = ctx(A1)
 info = analysis(code)
-code1 = ctx(A, info)
+code1 = ctx(A2, info)
 begin
 $code1
 $code2
 end
 ```
-because analysis on code will give the wrong results if we don't finish it, but it would be okay to do something like this if we placed the analysis in the resulting code.
+because analysis on the first bit of code will give the wrong results if we don't finish it, but it would be okay to do something like this if we placed the analysis in the resulting code, as part of the runtime.

 If in the future, Finch needs to do this, this feature will break.
 However, there is an internal mechanism to recover.
 The `AbstractLoweringControl` type is supposed to manage when code is allowed to be paused via the `should_pause` function.
 Modifying this function on `StepOnlyControl <: AbstractLoweringControl`